Call Us

 A combination of conductive and sensorineural hearing loss, affecting multiple parts of the ear.

-Tinnitus, often described as ringing, buzzing, or hissing in the ears, is a common symptom experienced by people with hearing loss.
-In fact, most individuals with tinnitus also have some degree of hearing damage, whether they realize it or not.
-When the brain receives less sound input due to hearing loss, it may "compensate" by generating phantom sounds, which we perceive as tinnitus.
-That’s why tinnitus is often one of the early signs of hearing changes.
-If you're experiencing persistent ringing in your ears, it may be time for a hearing evaluation.
-Learn more about our tinnitus relief technology here.
+Most people with tinnitus also have some degree of hearing damage, even if they don’t realize it.
+When the brain receives less sound input due to hearing loss, it may "compensate" by generating phantom sounds such as ringing or buzzing, which we perceive as tinnitus.
+If you experience persistent ringing in your ears, it’s a good time to schedule a hearing evaluation.

-Schedule AppointmentExperiencing dizziness or balance problems, which can be related to inner ear issues
+Experiencing dizziness or balance problems, which can be related to inner ear issues

-Schedule AppointmentAt Central Hearing, we offer thorough hearing evaluations to assess the extent and type of hearing loss you may be experiencing.
-Contact us today to schedule an appointment and take the first step towards improved hearing and a better quality of life.
+At Central Hearing, we provide comprehensive hearing evaluations to assess the extent and type of hearing loss you may be experiencing.
+Schedule your appointment today and take the first step toward clearer hearing and a better quality of life.